-We’re in the thick of trade show season, and that brings up the age-old argument: Are they worth going to?
+We’re in the thick of trade show season, and that brings up the age-old argument: Are they worth exhibiting at?

 The ROI of a trade show can be the trickiest equation to manage.
-Very few feature direct sales, and how do you prove that a sale 6 months from now had anything to do with a 10 by 20 booth?
+Very few feature direct sales, and how do you prove that a sale six months from now had anything to do with a 10′ by 20′ booth?

 The short answer?
 You can’t.
-But that doesn’t mean you shouldn’t go, just that you should make the most of your customer’s experience.
+But that doesn’t mean you shouldn’t exhibit, just that you should make the most of your customer’s experience.

-- Think outside the booth – While I may not recommend advertising on the show daily, it’s critical to do something for your customers outside the booth.
+- Think outside the booth – While I may not recommend advertising in the show daily, it’s critical to do something for your customers outside the booth.
 Floor graphics are eye-catching and effective.
-A pre-show coffee or post show happy hour/dinner creates good will (and an escape from expensive show concessions).
+A pre-show coffee or post-show happy hour or dinner creates good will (and an escape from expensive show concessions).
 Just make sure that any activity has a measurable call to action or other way to gauge, even anecdotally, the effectiveness.

 - Appeal to the senses – Do something that catches the eye, ear or other senses of show attendees.
 Make popcorn or donuts.
 Project on a blank scrim instead of hanging your logo like everyone else.
 But think outside the box.
 No one wants another booth blaring electronica.

 - Have enough people at the show, just not in the booth – Treat your booth like a busy ER.
-Have newer, or less knowledgeable employees “triage” (greet) incoming visitors, and asses their needs and interest.
+Have newer or less knowledgeable employees “triage” (greet) incoming visitors, and assess their needs and interest.
 From there they can steer active customers to knowledge and product experts, so their time isn’t monopolized.
-Have other people checking the other booths for potential customers, but don’t …
+Have other employees checking the other booths for potential customers, but don’t …

 - Sweat the competition – Yes, if it’s an industry show, your biggest competitor will be there, and most likely will be doing something you’re not, or showing off a new product you wish you had made first.
 Guess what, so do they.
 And you’re never going to learn a trade secret at a trade show, so play nice.